-The pollution from phosphate is not confined to the activities of the two SOEs, but ASF1 suggested that some state officials collaborate with some tycoons in causing further violations.
-ASF1 brought the example of a big businessman, politician, and parliamentarian who comes from a big family and a former member of a former ruling party.
-The tycoon used his connections in securing the right to transfer phosphates by trucks rather than the- less polluting and cheaper option- using the railway.
-This resulted in a major pollution in the region.
-The trucks were overloaded, driven at higher speeds, and the roads were in poor conditions and sometimes passing by hilly topographies.
-All of this produced much dust that harmed local communities.
-An FTDES report discussed the violation made by transportation vehicles that transport phosphate through the main road exposing the locals in Mdhilla to various hazards (Mejbri & Attar, 2022).
+The pollution from phosphate is not confined to the activities of the two SOEs.
+Of the various activities leading to toxic emissions, the internal transport of phosphate was particularly highlighted as being responsible for the huge release of dust because of the use of predominantly unpaved roads (Issaoui, 2022, p.
+80).
+The latter is suggested to be caused by tycoons' exercise of influence on state officials.
+According to ASF1, a notable businessman, politician, and parliamentarian who comes from a big family and a former member of a former ruling party, used his connections to secure the right to transfer phosphates by trucks rather than the less polluting and cheaper option of using the railway.
+The trucks were overloaded and driven at higher speeds, and the roads were in poor conditions and sometimes passing by hilly topographies.
+All of this produced dust that harmed local communities.
+An FTDES report discussed violations made by the vehicles that transport phosphate through the main road, exposing the locals in Mdhilla to various hazards (Mejbri and Attar, 2022).

-Social protest because of environmental issues increased in the post-Revolution period.
-This caused several social protests from Redeyef city, where the locals once locked down a company's facility in June 2018, and induced the company to pledge to contribute to supplying potable water for the locals.
+As part of the post-revolution surge in social protests because of environmental issues, several social protests took place in the city of Redeyef, where the locals locked down a company's facility in June 2018 and induced the company to pledge to contribute to supplying fresh water for the locals.
 The locals of another city, Mdhilla, where both CPG and GCT have facilities, blocked the road in front of trucks transferring phosphates (Ben Othmane, 2022a, 2022b).
-In at least one case, social protest backed by environmental CSOs acquired the support of local government officials.
-The local government in Mdhilla prohibited the transportation phosphate through the main road of the city (Mejbri & Attar, 2022).
+In at least one case, social protests backed by environmental CSOs acquired the support of local government officials.
+The local government in Mdhilla prohibited the transportation of phosphate through the city's main road (Mejbri and Attar, 2022).
 Furthermore, the StopPollution movement was active in defending environmental rights and organizing various protesting activities.
 The movement, for instance, was active in protests against the GCT in Gabes and forced its lockout for a whole month in late 2020 (Irouche et al., 2021, p.
 120).
-The frequent stoppage of operations explain why the rent obtained from the mining sector has drastically fallen by almost 87% between 2005-2010 and 2015-2020 (see Table 2).
+The frequent stoppages of operation explain why phosphate production fell drastically in the post-2011 period (see Figure 3) and why rents obtained from the mining sector drastically dropped by almost 87 percent between 2005-10 and 2015-20 (see Table 2).